Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "You’re doing really well!
 It’s only been, what, four weeks?
 I can’t tell you’re recovering at all!"

 "Thanks.
-I had some, uh… special help.
+I had some, uh... special help.
 I’d rather not go into it, you know?"

-"That’s fair… and I guess we’re in interview mode after all, huh?"
+"That’s fair... and I guess we’re in interview mode after all, huh?"
 Ava sighed and shook her head, amused and exasperated at herself. "...Shall I start?"

 Xiù and Allison glanced at each other, then nodded.
 "Sure, go for it," Allison said.

 Ava nodded and started the recorder.
 She glanced at her notes again, picked up her camera, and rose from her chair to walk the room and find good angles for pictures.

-"So… Congratulations!
+"So...
+Congratulations!
 Was having your babies so close together part of the plan?" she asked.

 Allison nodded.
 "It was Xiù’s idea."

 Xiù bobbled her head with a wry look.
-"Yeah, I had this romantic fantasy of being side-by-side in the maternity ward… In the end, Julian and I needed to keep trying for a couple more months."
+"Yeah, I had this romantic fantasy of being side-by-side in the maternity ward...
+In the end, Julian and I needed to keep trying for a couple more months."

 "Those were a fun couple of months," Allison chimed in, and Ava’s camera captured the exact moment Xiù’s face went pink.
 Probably a little *too* candid for the magazine, but whatever.

 "Was it hard to hold down your career and have a baby at the same time?" she asked Allison.

-"...Mmm….
+"...Mmm....
 Yes and no." Al shrugged her head from side to side.
-"Like, it didn’t take long before I couldn’t wriggle into the tight crawl spaces any longer, so I had to start delegating that side of my job, but after that… I mean, I mostly work with schematics and checklists and stuff anyway.
+"Like, it didn’t take long before I couldn’t wriggle into the tight crawl spaces any longer, so I had to start delegating that side of my job, but after that...
+I mean, I mostly work with schematics and checklists and stuff anyway.
 I’m mostly able to do my job from right here, but I *prefer* to be there actually working on the ships as we build them, you know?
 I’m too hands-on to feel happy with just reading and signing off on a work report every night."

 "So you’re eager to get back to work?"